 Not sure how to successfully use Pinterest as a blogger?

 Disclosure: This posts contains some affiliate links.
-If you click through and purchase these products, a small percentage will come to me, with no extra cost to you!
+If you purchase any of these products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog.
 I only ever recommend products that I use and love.

 I’d heard people talking about how Pinterest is a great traffic source for food bloggers, but I never knew exactly how to use it.
 As a result, I had a Pinterest account for about a year and a half without getting any traffic from it.